EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 # Data Ingest

 The _Edinburgh International Data Facility_ (EIDF) can host your **Analytics-Ready Data** (ARD) for the lifetime of the EIDF service.
 ARD is data that is ready, i.e. has been cleaned, is in a suitable format, etc., for your end users to use out of the box.
-This documentation describes the data ingestion process.
+This documentation describes the data ingest process.

 ## Overview

-The ARD hosted by the EIDF is indexed and searchable on the EIDF Data Catalogue, a CKAN instance, which makes your data discoverable and available, using S3 links, to your community as well as other world-wide interested parties world.
+The ARD hosted by the EIDF is indexed and searchable on the EIDF Data Catalogue, a CKAN instance - see [using CKAN as the EIDF Data Catalogue](eidf-ckan.md) if you want to know more, which makes your data discoverable and available, using S3 links, to your community as well as other world-wide interested parties world.
 The ARD is also available to EIDF Data Science Cloud users.

 In the following, a dataset is a collection of data resources (e.g. files), together with a description and other information about the data (i.e. metadata).